dromero1/GeoUrbanCOVID19/README.md

 # GeoUrbanCOVID19

-An agent-based model of COVID-19's propagation in an urban setting.
+*An agent-based model of COVID-19's propagation in an urban setting*

 ## Getting Started